Objectives of the service

 Users and their needs

-Energy-transitioning countries, like Poland, need adaptable solutions for electric power systems that can meet variable consumption needs, and operate under conditions of increasingly variable power production.
-Until a certain level of renewable energy sources in the energy mix (15 to 25%), integration of wind and photovoltaic sources can be managed using the existing flexibility of the systems.
-However, with the current climate goals, energy storage is crucial to counter the demand and supply variability.
-Although prospectively having a lowered efficiency than other types of storage, geologic energy storage can provide the highest capacity long-duration energy storage integrated in the national energy grids.
+Countries like Poland that are transitioning to renewable energy sources need adaptable solutions for their electric power systems that can meet variable consumption needs and operate under conditions of increasingly variable power production.
+Until a certain level of renewable energy sources is reached in the energy mix (15 to 25%), integration of wind and photovoltaic sources can be managed using the existing flexibility of the systems.
+However, with the current climate goals, energy storage is crucial to counter the variability of demand and supply.
+Although it may have a lower efficiency than other types of storage, geologic energy storage can provide the highest capacity long-duration energy storage when integrated into national energy grids.

 Service/ system concept